remla25-team12/model-training/README.md

    > This command displays a table of all tracked experiments along with their metrics, parameters, and timestamps.

-## Training configuration and parameters
+## Training Configuration and Parameters

 TODO explain the config.yaml and what people may want to play with while training.